charliemikels/figura-music-player/scripts/music_player/README.md

   - `update`: Is called every time the song is updated.
   - `meta`: some instructions are meta instructions.
 They don't impact the playback audio, but it can be useful to sync certen events in the song.
 This callback will be given the event ID and its data when it is called.

+In addition to managing the song itself, `SongPlayer`s are also reponcible for displaying the in-world info text for the playing song.
+That includeds the progress bar, song title, and mute instructions.

 Song players actually use multiple event loops to manage themselves.

 The Main loop steps through the Song, finds instructions that need to be played, and dispatches said Instructions to the correct instrument.
 It then ticks every active instrument, updates in-world GUIs, calls update callbacks, and checks if the song is done.
 When it's done, it just calls controller.stop() to finish cleanup.